-One of the high peaks that it makes the most sense to hike in a series of other peaks, Nippletop has a long level approach before climbing on steeper trails, giving it a more significant mileage number despite the fact that the climb is not terribly long.
-However, if you are to make the hike a loop and include Dial and Bear Den (which makes sense given the long approach and the opportunity to snag another 46er with Dial), keep in mind that it requires a significant amount of climbing and descending.
+One of the Adirondack High Peaks that it makes the most sense to hike in a series of other peaks, Nippletop Mountain has a long level approach before climbing on steeper trails, giving it a more significant mileage number despite the fact that the climb is not terribly long.
+However, if you are to make the hike a loop and include Dial Mountain and Bear Den (which makes sense given the long approach and the opportunity to snag another 46er with Dial), keep in mind that it requires a significant amount of climbing and descending.
 Given its relatively remote location and views of the vast wilderness, some have said that Nippletop has one of the top three views of any of the high peaks.

 |Distance||8.8 miles round trip|

 *Note: 8.8 miles round-trip is only for Nippletop (10.3 miles when including Dial and Bear Den as a loop).

 There are two trails up Nippletop, both beginning at the Lake Road of the Ausable Club.
 If you are not a member or visitor of a member of the club, you must sign in at the Watchman’s Hut at the entrance of the Lake Road and take the trail that follows along the road to the trailheads of the various peaks.
 We recommend (and will detail here) doing a loop that includes both Nippletop and Dial.
 If ascending via Dial first, you will follow the trail for 0.7 miles until you reach the trailhead for Nippletop and Dial.
 If you plan to ascend Nippletop first, you will continue along the Lake Road trail for another 0.2 miles for a total of 0.9 miles from the Watchman’s Hut.